Ypertex/blog/content/articles/trust-your-team/index.md

 # Conclusion

 With this post, I wanted to clarify that caring for people is not charity or pure altruism.
-No, it's pretty good for business---especially if you play the infinite game.
+On the contrary: It's pretty good for business---especially if you play the infinite game.
 It's a win-win.

 > Take care of your employees and they'll take care of your business.
 >